COVID-19 and your visit to Mingan Archipelago National Park Reserve

 - Practice good hand hygiene by washing your hands frequently and avoiding touching your face.
 Use hand sanitizer when in public spaces where you must touch surfaces.

-- Respect your family bubble and practice physical distancing by keeping a healthy space of two metres between you and others.
+- Respect your family bubble and practice physical distancing by keeping a healthy space between you and others.

 - Abide by all travel advisories.